dthakurshikhar-cmyk/Neurax3.0---Tech-Titans/README.md

 - **Tools:** `NetworkX` (identity graph), local SLMs via `Ollama` / `Llama-3` (linguistic analysis)

 ### 4. Audit Reporting & Confidence Scoring
-Verified identities are merged into a weighted trust score and compiled into an immutable audit log with direct source URLs — so HR teams can see exactly *why* an account was linked to a candidate.
+Verified identities are merged into a weighted trust score and compiled into an immutable audit log with direct source URLs — so the requesting organization can see exactly *why* an account was linked to the individual.

 - **Tools:** `Pydantic` (structured audit logs), `Streamlit` / `Next.js` (interactive frontend)

+---

+## Additional AI Innovations

+Beyond the core pipeline, we layer in a few custom AI components to make matching smarter and more resilient than a simple rules-based lookup:

+- **Custom Fusion Model** — Rather than treating face similarity, writing style, and contextual links as three separate scores, we train a lightweight custom model that learns how to weigh and combine these signals together, producing a single calibrated trust score instead of a hand-tuned average.
+- **Adaptive Query Agent** — An LLM-driven agent that reasons about *where* to search next based on what it has already found — for example, spotting a mentioned employer or project in one profile and automatically generating new, targeted OSINT queries around it, rather than following a fixed search list.
+- **Semantic Profile Matching** — Profile bios, posts, and commit messages are embedded into a shared vector space so the system can recognize the *same person* even when names, handles, or wording differ significantly across platforms.
+- **Anomaly & Inconsistency Detection** — A dedicated model flags contradictions across discovered sources (e.g. conflicting employers, timelines, or claimed skills), surfacing potential fraud signals for human review instead of silently averaging them away.
+- **Self-Improving Feedback Loop** — Verifier decisions (confirmed / rejected matches) are fed back into the system to continuously refine the fusion model's weighting over time.

 ---